Song Joong-ki And Song Hye-kyo: Are They Destined For Love?

 Both Song Joong-ki and Song Hye-kyo showed their love for electrical appliances, which led to a tremendous brand recall.

-Song Joong-ki’s love for food was visibly evident when he flaunted the benefits of Cuchen air fryer.
+Song Joong-ki’s love for food was visibly evident when he flaunted the benefits of a Cuchen air fryer.
 Song Hye-kyo, on the other hand, revealed the secrets of her beautiful mane during her promo for Dyson hair dryer.

 Check out what Song Hye-kyo’s haircare secrets here.